vkats90/Inventory-Manager/README.md

 ## To DO:

 - add error handlers
-- add scehma for Orders
+- add unit tests with Jest
-- add delete mutations for all 3 schema